CNME-LionTech/AstroPi-2023/code/README.md

+# Code

-This directory contains the main code for the AstroPi project, including a `main.py` script and any supporting modules (e.g. `sensors.py`, `utilities.py`).
+This directory contains the source code for the project.